gajajarosz/hidden-structure/README.txt

-UMASS HIDDEN STRUCTURE LEARNERS V1
+HIDDEN STRUCTURE SUITE V2

-This is the first release of a suite of constraint-based hidden structure learning algorithms, including:
+This software package consists of a suite of constraint-based hidden structure learning algorithms, including:
 - Gradual Learning Algorithm (GLA; Boersma 1997, Boersma & Hayes 2001) with Robust Interpretive Parsing (RIP; Boersma 2003, Boersma & Pater 2016), with Resampling RIP (RRIP; Jarosz 2013, Jarosz 2016a), and Expected Interpretive Parsing (EIP: Jarosz 2013, Jarosz 2016a)
 ———— All three GLA parsing strategies can be used with either Stochastic OT (Boersma 1997, Boersma & Hayes 2001) or Noisy HG (Boersma & Pater 2016)
 - Expectation Driven Learning (EDL: Jarosz 2015, Jarosz 2016b, Nazarov 2016, Nazarov & Jarosz 2017, Nazarov 2018) for pairwise ranking grammars (Jarosz 2015)
 ———— There are both batch and online versions of EDL

-V1 can handle structural ambiguity (e.g. hidden prosodic structure) but assumes underlying representations are provided to the learner.
+All learners in V2 can handle structural ambiguity (e.g. hidden prosodic structure), and the EDL learners (both batch and online) have the option of also learning underlying representations.

 RUNNING THE PROGRAM